Roopaish/Godot-Game-Development/README.md

 $DisplayText.text = story % prompts
 ```

-There's RichLabelText which is like Label but we can make certain part of text underlined, bold etc.(Bb code)
+There's RichLabelText which is like Label but we can make certain part of text underlined, bold etc.(Bb code) And It is scrollable, if it doesn't fit

 - ### LineEdit, VBoxContainer, HBoxContainer, TextureButton